Selah Season | Purpose Life Church

 Preparation

-• Submit weekly and monthly task list
+• Submit your weekly and monthly task list

 • Identify and brief your point of contact